Now that you have completed the reading assignment regarding the fabrication of metals, let us summarize some of the important points.

 Blacksmiths have been hammering (pounding) metals into shape for some time.
 Today, we have large machines which pound and stamp metals into shape.
 Please watch this very brief (00:33) video on metal forging which shows exactly that: Forging.

 Putting metal between rollers is an effective way to create thin sheets, here is a very brief (1:23) video which shows how rolling is done: Roll Forming.

-In extruding, metal is PUSHED through dies which control the final profile of the metal piece.
+In extruding, metal is PUSHED through dies which controls the final profile of the metal piece.
 Please watch this brief (1:56) video on metal extruding: Extrusion.

 For the last process, drawing, please proceed to the next section.